opensrp/fhircore/MEASURE.md

 ## Measure
-The [Measure](http://hl7.org/fhir/R4/measure.html) is a FHIR resource which represents definition- for calculation of an indicator.
-The Measure uses a logic Library (CQL) that contains the calculation logic for measure.
+A [Measure](http://hl7.org/fhir/R4/measure.html) is a FHIR resource which represents definition- for calculation of an Indicator.
+The Measure uses a logic Library that contains the calculation logic for measure that is written as a Clinical Quality Language (CQL) expression.
 A working example (Households and Members disaggregated by age) of Measure can be found [here](https://github.com/opensrp/fhir-resources/blob/main/ecbis/measure/household_measure.fhir.json).
 Notable components in example Measure are

 ```